wareya/MirageVN/README.md

 Press the "play" button in the top right corner of the editor to launch the demo project.
 Feel free to read through it, but beware that the second cutscene expects you to find your way around the editor and tinker with its cutscene code.

+### Cutscene scripting documentation

+Bare-bones cutscene scrpiting docs: https://github.com/wareya/MirageVN/wiki/Cutscene-Scripting-Documentation

+MirageVN's documentation is not yet complete.
+However, the demo cutscenes use almost all of MirageVN's built-in functionality at least once, and there are copious comments.
+This should be enough to get you started while full documentation is written.

+MirageVN is currently experimental and immature, so anything can change at any time.
+If you start a serious project, keep a local backup copy of the base project to reference later, in case the published version of MirageVN changes from how your project's copy works.

 ### Tour of Godot's UI and of the demo project

 In the editor, find and click through the File System panel to get an idea of what the project's file structure looks like.